Developing and Encouraging Diverse Human Resources

 Special leave for female workers to receive health guidance or medical checkups in accordance with the Maternal and Child Health Act Up to the 23rd week of pregnancy, one day of leave may be taken every 4 weeks; from the 24th to 35th week of pregnancy, one day of leave every 2 weeks; and from the 36th week until childbirth, one day every week may be taken

-Reemployment System A system that allows employees who have to retire due to reasons such as childcare or nursing care to return to work (within 5 years)
+Reemployment system A system that allows employees who have to retire due to reasons such as childcare or nursing care to return to work (within 5 years)

 Reducing Long Work Hours